hydephp/develop/docs/getting-started/architecture-concepts.md

 ## Introduction to Hyde

-HydePHP contains a few "magic" features so that you can focus on your content.
+What makes HydePHP special is that it contains "magic" features so that you can focus on your content while the framework does the heavy lifting.

 It's encouraged that you read this page to get a high-level overview of what's going on behind the scenes.
 Later on, you can dive into the details of each feature as you need them.